BenxinNiu/concurrent-programming-assignment/gpu_assignment/readme.md

 # Assignment 4 setup

-This program is developed using OpenCL.
+This program is developed using OpenCL and is tested with Ubuntu with Intel integrated GPU.
 To run, please install OpenCL for you OS.

 ## Usage
 Program accepts upto two arguments.
 Both of which are file names, with the first being trajectory data file, second being the output file name.